 To enable the Commission to assess the current status, as well as the future prospects of Towson University, within the framework of the Commission’s accreditation standards; and

 To fulfill the Commission’s accountability to the public, the academic community at large and its member institutions.

 The goals will be addressed via the following objectives:

 To assess the impact of significant major developments, changes, or challenges subsequent to the last evaluation;

 To assess Towson University’s response to recommendations resulting from the previous evaluation;

 To determine the current status of the implementation of processes for the assessment of institutional effectiveness and the assessment of student learning outcomes (Accreditation Standards 7 and 14); and

-The Self-Study Steering Committee (SC) is composed of 39 members who represent a broad spectrum of the Towson University community including faculty, students, academic and non-academic administrators, staff, and representatives of the USM Board of Regents and the Towson University Board of Visitors.
-Members of the Steering Committee were invited to serve by the Provost in consultation with the President.
-The two co-chairs of the Steering Committee include the Associate Dean of the Fisher College of Science and Mathematics, the Chief of Staff in the President’s Office, and the Assistant Vice President for Accreditation and Compliance who also serves as the institution’s Accreditation Liaison Officer.
+The PRR Steering Committee is composed of members who represent a broad spectrum of the Towson University community including faculty, students, academic and non-academic administrators, staff, and representatives of the USM Board of Regents and the Towson University Board of Visitors.
+Members of the Steering Committee were invited to serve by the President in consultation with the Provost.
+The three co-chairs of the Steering Committee include the Associate Dean of the Fisher College of Science and Mathematics, the Chief of Staff in the President’s Office, and the Assistant Vice President for Accreditation and Compliance who also serves as the institution’s Accreditation Liaison Officer.

 Middle States Office